EmmiaSilk/rpg-notes/_collections/_uatera_ancestries/nereid.md

 Your Wisdom score increases by 2.
 Your Charisma score increases by 1.

 #### Age
-Nereids mature at the same rate humans do, but do not declare themselves to be adults until around the age of 30.
-A Nereid is likely to die of age by the time they reach 200.
+Nymphs mature at the same rate humans do, but do not declare themselves to be adults until around the age of 30.
+A Nymph is likely to die of age by the time they reach 200.

 #### Size
-Nereids are slightly shorter than humans, averaging about 5 and a half feet tall.
+Nymphs are slightly shorter than humans, averaging about 5 and a half feet tall.
 Your size is Medium.

 #### Speed